 The objective of the aerial survey in 2021 was to continue index series in the Balearic Sea, the only one used up to now for stock management within the framework of MSE implementation, using the same methodology as in the previous years and, at the same time, to evaluate feasibility of using the automatic digital system.
-Therefore, the same GBYP Aerial survey Protocol and Design were followed as in previous years.
+Therefore, the same GBYP Aerial survey Protocol and Design were followed as in previous years, but adding the continuous recording of images by means of an automatic digital systems along the transects.
+These digital images were post-processed after the survey.
 Before the mission, the training course for all members of the crew was held, in order to provide them with the detailed instructions on the methodology and the details for filling the usual sighting forms.
-In addition to the standard crew comprised by a pilot, professional spotter and two scientific spotters, this year's mission was also supported by an external expert (Dr. J. Antonio Vázquez Bonales), who supervised the team and provided advice on methodological issues.
+In addition to the standard crew comprised by a pilot, professional spotter and two scientific spotters, this year's mission was also supported by an external expert (Dr. J. Antonio Vázquez Bonales), who supervised the team and provide advice on methodological issues.

-The survey was held from 2 June to 8 July in the extended area around the Balearic Sea, comprising of a high density transects inner zone and a lower density transect buffer zone (Figure 1).
+The survey was held from 2 June to 8 July in the extended area around the Balearic Sea, comprising a high density transects inner zone and a lower density transect buffer zone (Figure 1).
 A total of 22 flights were realized in the area.
-During the entire mission, 23 bluefin tuna schools were observed, quite fewer than in 2019 when 31 schools were observed in the same area.
+During the entire mission, 23 bluefin tuna schools were observed, quite fewer than in 2019, when 31 schools were observed in the same area.
 Most sightings occurred in the northern part of the area and around the island of Mallorca.
 As in previous years, the majority of detected tuna were large, weighting between 150 and 300 kg.
 It was estimated that the 23 observed schools were comprised by a total 17,530 individual bluefin tuna, with a total weight of 3,372 tons.
 School size varied from 80 to 1925 individuals, having the average size of 762 individuals.
 The average school weight was 150 tons.
 Final analyses for Index estimation will be held after September 2021, considering the conclusions from the studies described in point 4.2.2.